Which is the right website structure: TLD, Subdomain, & Subfolder:

 Sir Winston Churchill

-The three of these multilingual content website structures succeed in getting you to your main goal: adding multiple languages to your Shopify store.
+Three of these multilingual content website structures succeed in getting you to your main goal: adding multiple languages to your Shopify store.
 They only differ in the way they make that happen.

 Regardless of what website structure you choose, however, having multilingual content will help boost your website’s reach to new markets, help attract new and diverse customers, and help achieve a higher number of sales.
-So don’t let confusion on which structure to choose stop you from going for it.
+So don’t let confusion about which structure to choose stop you from going for it.
 Translating your website will always be worth it.
 And if you still need some help making the decision, here’s a recap.

-Basically, if you want to save on fees, save time setting an additional site up and do less work, you should choose between subdomains and subfolders.
+Basically, if you want to save on fees, save time setting up an additional site, and do less work, you should choose between subdomains and subfolders.
 Subfolders are super easy to set up, as they’re just another extension within your website.
 Still, subfolders might overcrowd your website and URL as well, so if you want to make your work less messy and more organized, go with subdomains.

 At the end of the day, though, setting up a TLD isn’t all that tough.
 You can easily get someone to help or quickly learn which formalities you need.
 And the charge is basically negligible when it comes to the advantages of having separate web pages set up.
 So, if you want the most professional URL option, along with the benefits of installing a separate CMS, go with Top-Level Domains (TLDs).
 You won’t regret it.